alx5246/srnnetTraining/src/spikeDataGenerators/spikeDataGeneratorREADME.txt

 DESCRIPTION

     Here we have methods and classes necessary to take analog data and convert to spike trains.
+IMPORTANTLY, no source data (ie 1D moving mass) is created here.
+The methods within here are specifically for transferrence of analog data into different domains (ie smooth analog into multiple receptive fields into spike trains0

 FILES AND FOLDERS